jarfil/jarfil.github.io/_posts/2021-04-01-Ender3v2BLTouchFix.md

 Since we can't fully trust the calibration, or the averaging of measurements, let's go back to the basics:

-* Bed levelling requires a hight measurement as precise as possible between "home Z" and "probe point", for every point of the correction mesh.
+* Bed leveling requires a height measurement as precise as possible between "home Z" and "probe point", for every point of the correction mesh.

 That can be done with: